swartout/swartout.github.io/_posts/2022-12-25-intuitive-explanation-of-gpt-part-2.md

 F.softmax([-100., 0., 100.]) = [0.0000e+00, 3.7835e-44, 1.0000e+00]
 ```

-As the varience increases, the results from the softmax function are more "peaky", meaning they tend to have one value close to one and others close to zero (as opposed to all values being more equal).
+As the variance increases, the results from the softmax function are more "peaky", meaning they tend to have one value close to one and others close to zero (as opposed to all values being more equal).
 This is detrimental because it means that the gradient, which is necessary for gradient-based optimization, "vanishes" to be tiny (bad).
 This makes it much more difficult for the network to learn.
 In other words, the gradient is "how sensitive the output is to small changes to the input."
 Because the output of the softmax wouldn't change much, say if `-10` was changed to `-9`, the network doesn't know how to improve.

 ![full matrix attention](/assets/GPT/GPT_00053.jpg)